-Opening an art gallery in Barbados in1970 was a brave decision; I had just returned from England as a qualified Teacher; took a job as a teacher and walked off the job after about one hour in my first classroom.
+Opening an art gallery in Barbados in 1970 was a brave decision; I had walked off the job as a teacher in a secondary school after only one hour in my first classroom.

 I knew I wanted to be an Artist and the thought did occur to me that if I stayed in that classroom, I might never leave.